The Archives of Ravenwood

 Edmure obeyed, plunging the corridor into near darkness.
 “I… I see it.
 It’s impossibly dim.
 Could it be linked to the main mirror-lighting system?” he murmured.

-Without warning, the sconces all began to glow—a soft blue at first, then intensifying into gentle white light.
-The path ahead became clear.
-Hughey snuffed out his lamp, motioning for Edmure to do the same.
-Both men paused, dumbfounded.
-Tension hung thick in the air.
+Without warning, all the sconces began to glow—a soft blue at first, then brightening into gentle white light.
+The path ahead became fully visible.
+Hughey extinguished his lamp, signaling Edmure to do the same.
+Both men froze, dumbstruck.
+Tension clung to the air like a living thing.

 Hughey approached the nearest sconce and studied it.
-The crystal came free effortlessly from its fixture.
+The crystal detached effortlessly from its mount.

-“Edmure… it’s still glowing in my hand!” he whispered, awe-struck.
+“Edmure… it’s still glowing in my hand!” he whispered, astonished.

-He cradled the crystal, feeling its unexpected weight.
-Though it fit snugly in his palm, it was denser than expected—requiring both hands to hold securely.
-Every facet was impossibly crisp, smooth beyond natural design.
-Nothing in his experience could account for this.
+He cradled the crystal, noting its unexpected weight.
+Though it fit snugly in his palm, it was denser than anticipated, requiring both hands to hold securely.
+Each facet was impossibly crisp, smooth beyond natural design.
+Nothing in Hughey’s experience accounted for this.

-He examined the fixture and the wall mount, going completely still.
+He examined the fixture and the wall mount in silence.
 “It’s… independently powered.
 Solid.
 No seams anywhere.
 Phosphorescent crystals aren’t this clear, and they don’t pulse on their own.
 What sorcery is this?”

 He handed the crystal to Edmure.
 “Put it in your pack.
 One of the Masters of Science will analyze this.”
 Edmure took it cautiously, securing the artifact against his back.

 Snapping out of the trance, Hughey turned to Edmure.
 “Come on.
-We press on.”
+We press onward.”

-“Yes, sir,” Edmure replied, giving a tense nod.
+“Yes, sir,” Edmure said, giving a tense nod.

-They moved forward, the crystals behind them dimming as those ahead brightened, illuminating a path that seemed to devour all light beyond it.
-The darkness of the hall felt almost alive, oppressive, but curiosity drove them onward.
-Each step was careful, deliberate, feet moving as if against the pull of some unseen force.
+They moved forward, the crystals behind them dimming as those ahead brightened, illuminating a corridor that seemed to devour all other light.
+The darkness felt almost alive, oppressive, yet curiosity propelled them.
+Each step was deliberate, measured, as if the hallway itself resisted their progress.

 Hughey’s mind raced.
-The long stairwell, the hall, the pulsing crystals—all meticulous, intricate, and unnerving.
-They had covered what felt like hundreds of feet, yet the boundaries of the hallway remained unseen.
-Looking back and forward, he could barely make out ten feet in either direction.
-Dread tightened around his chest.
-The walls seemed to constrict, like a serpent closing in on its prey.
+The long stairwell, the pulsating crystals, the hall itself—all meticulous, alien, and unnerving.
+They had traversed what seemed like hundreds of feet, yet the corridor’s boundaries remained indiscernible.
+Looking forward or back, he could barely perceive ten feet in either direction.
+Dread constricted his chest.
+The walls seemed to tighten around them like a coiling serpent.

-Then, from nowhere, a heavy wooden door appeared before them.
-Its surface was inlaid with gold scrollwork; polished steel hinges gleamed, and a fine silver handle shone inlaid with gold.
+Then, as if appearing from nowhere, a heavy wooden door emerged before them.
+Its surface bore gold scrollwork inlaid into the wood; polished steel hinges gleamed, and a silver handle shimmered, accented with gold.

 Hughey turned to Edmure.
-“Here we stand at the precipice.
+“We stand at the precipice.
 Are you ready?”

-Wide-eyed, Edmure nodded and swallowed hard.
-Hughey reached forward, hand trembling slightly as it touched the silver knob.
-His mouth was dry, tongue sticking faintly to the roof.
-A deep breath.
-He released it slowly through pursed lips and twisted the knob.
+Wide-eyed, Edmure nodded, swallowing hard.
+Hughey reached out, hand trembling as it grasped the silver knob.
+His mouth was dry, his tongue sticking faintly to the roof of his mouth.
+He drew a deep breath and turned the knob slowly.

-The latch clicked loudly, echoing down the hall.
-The door swung open, and a sliver of light burst into the hallway, cutting through darkness and revealing the passage ahead.
+The latch clicked loudly, echoing through the hall.
+The door swung open, and a sliver of light burst into the corridor, cutting through the darkness and revealing the passage beyond.

 Behind him, the sudden brightness caused a sharp clatter—metal and glass crashing to the floor.
 Hughey spun to see Edmure flailing after his fallen lantern, pale as chalk.

 Hughey exhaled, tension melting into a laugh.
 “You’re fine.
 Really.
-Think, Edmure—what could possibly harm us here?
+Think, Edmure—what could harm us here?
 This is an ancient room, empty for centuries.
 No monster.
-No evil from a children’s tale.
-Whatever precautions were taken here were executed by our predecessors, not to endanger us.”
+No children’s tale.
+The precautions here were executed by our predecessors, not to endanger us.”

 He gestured toward the hallway.
 “Leave the lamp.
 We’ll clean it later.
 Let’s see what relics await in the chamber ahead.”

-Edmure looked calmer now, even allowing a nervous smile to spread across his face.
-Hughey pushed the door open the rest of the way, bathing himself and Edmure in the radiant light spilling from the room.
+Edmure looked calmer now, a nervous smile spreading across his face.
+Hughey pushed the door fully open, letting the radiant light spill into the hallway.

 Before them lay a small chamber, no more than ten feet deep.
-Crystalline sconces adorned each of the four walls, centered just below the ceiling.
-These were the source of the incredible radiance—they glowed brilliantly as the door opened.
+Crystalline sconces adorned each wall just below the ceiling.
+These emitted the incredible radiance.
 Shelves lined the walls, packed with ancient tomes.
-At the room’s center stood a waist-high square stone pedestal, upon which rested an elegant wooden box.
+At the center of the room stood a square, waist-high stone pedestal supporting an elegant wooden box.

-Hughey inched forward cautiously.
-Edmure followed closely, nearly pressing his chest against Hughey’s back.
-The box was a deep, rich brown, varnished and simple in construction, yet incredibly sturdy.
-Its surface bore dents and scratches, evidence of countless journeys.
+Hughey inched forward, Edmure close behind, nearly pressing his chest to Hughey’s back.
+The box was deep brown, varnished, simple, yet incredibly sturdy.
+Its surface bore dents and scratches, evidence of countless years of use.

 Running his hands over the worn wood, Hughey noticed a small plate near the clasp: